- About Us

 Working with coalition members representing city leaders, state representatives, US representatives, attorneys, the business community, area hospitals, area colleges and key nonprofits working within neighborhoods of need, the coalition strongly reflects area expertise and knowledge while providing valuable input integral to achieving success for both short- and long-term goals for making a sustainable impact in the underserved areas of NE Florida.
 To ensure long-term success, the coalition is focused on public policy development and implementation.
 Rick Mullaney, Director of Public Policy, JU, is serving to provide guidance and assistance with the ‘7 Steps for Developing Successful Public Policy.’

 The DCMS Foundation is pleased to recognize the Food Deserts Public Policy Coalition as a key initiative of philanthropic focus in improving the overall health of our community.
 Fostering current relationships with strategic partners will be an integral component to our success in creating economic mobility while increasing healthy food options in our underserved neighborhoods.
-We also anticipate providing an update of this impact at our next annual Future of Healthcare Conference scheduled May 21-22, 2018, at the Lexington Hotel & Convention Center, Jacksonville.

 Physician Wellness Program:

 There is national recognition that mental health risks have increased significantly among healthcare workers.
 This may lead to lower levels of patient care, more medical errors, and higher rates of staff turnover, disruptive behavior, substance abuse, and even suicide.
-The purpose of the program is to enhance the well-being of DCMS members by extending confidential counseling/ coaching services in private and safe places.
+The purpose of the program is to enhance the well-being of our physician members by extending confidential counseling/ coaching services in private and safe places.
 In addition to counseling during non-work hours, a 24/7 support line is maintained with consideration for the unique challenges faced by individuals in these professions (904) 631-1446.

 Research consistently shows that an average of one in three doctors suffers from symptomatic burnout on any given office day—worldwide, regardless of specialty.
 Some surveys show burnout rates over 70 percent.
 Physician burnout and its complications are the number one threat to a physician’s medical career.
 Yet, all healthcare professionals experience similar workplace stressors—doctors, APPs, nurses, allied health workers and even hospital administrators are all at risk.
 For resources and helpful links click the resource library tab at the bottom of our physician wellness program page.